-Masonry cladding should not be supported on the timber frame structure, but claddings do need to be supported.
+Masonry cladding should not be supported on the timber frame structure.

 Horizontal cross grain timber and construction gaps are concentrated at floor zones, and this is where the majority of movement occurs.
 Vertical timber battens or other rigid cladding support systems should not span over the floor zones of timber frame buildings.
-Gaps should be provided to accommodate anticipated differential movement.
+Gaps should be provided to accommodate anticipated differential movement and the compressed size of any filler.
 Unlike self-supporting claddings, movement is not cumulative but should be calculated individually for each floor zone using the formula above of 1mm for every 38mm of horizontal cross grain timber.